Zimbra/zimbra-zimlet-attacher/README.md

 # Adding attachments from a Zimlet

-This article explains how to write a Zimlet that allows a user to attach files from a thrid party service.
+This article explains how to write a Zimlet that allows a user to attach files from a third party service.
 This way users can attach files from any service you wish to integrate directly from Zimbra.
 If you are new to Zimlets please take a look at the previous article at https://github.com/Zimbra/zm-zimlet-guide.

 ## Prerequisites